Chicken Stew

-These days I get mails asking me what’s special for Christmas @ MariasMenu.
+These days I get emails asking me what's special for Christmas @ MariasMenu.
 I started with the idea of posting chicken biriyani, then moved on to Kerala chicken roast and finally as you can see I ended up with chicken stew.

-If you think about it, chicken stew or rather any non veg stew is an integral part of the Kerala Christmas menu.
+If you think about it, chicken stew or rather any nonveg stew is an integral part of the Kerala Christmas menu.
 How can you think of a Christmas breakfast without appam & stew?
-It’s kind of impossible right?
+It's kind of impossible right?

-Like any other stew this is also mildly spicy & creamy.
-It’s a perfect accompaniment for bread, palappam, kallappam or even pathiri.
-As I’ve mentioned before puttu & stew is also one of my fav combos.
+Like any other stew, this is also mildly spicy & creamy.
+It's a perfect accompaniment for bread, palappam, kallappam or even pathiri.
+As I've mentioned before puttu & stew is also one of my fav combos.

-I’d like to share something with you other than the recipe.
+I'd like to share something with you other than the recipe.
 You might have heard a lot about Kerala and its rich culinary culture from here and also from other Kerala food blogs.
 I want to share a write-up with you.
-This write-up gives you the picture of ” God’s own country & its culinary extravaganza” through the lens of a tourist.
-I got this link when I was searching something on the net.
-Its a very interesting read or if you are not interested in reading at least check it out to see some beautiful pictures of Kerala cuisine.
+This write-up gives you the picture of ” God's own country & its culinary extravaganza” through the lens of a tourist.
+I got this link when I was searching for something on the net.
+It's a very interesting read or if you are not interested in reading at least check it out to see some beautiful pictures of Kerala cuisine.

 Here is the link: A Culinary Journey in India